keatura/my-ordinary-vault-md/Andefaelt/People/NPC's/Ezaren NPC's/Koran Sangsorn.md

 Senses: Darkvision 60ft, Passive perception 16
 PB +3

-***Focus Points.*** Koran has four focus points, which he can use to cast spells and use psionic features.
+***Focus Points.*** Koran has five focus points, which he can use to cast spells and use psionic features.
 He regains one Focus Point every 10 minutes.
-(4/4)
+(5/5)

 ***Focus Casting.*** Koran is a 5th-level spellcaster.
 His spellcasting ability is Intelligence (spell save DC 16, +8 to hit with spell attacks). he has the following Wizard spells prepared:

-Cantrips (at will): Mind Sliver, Prestidigitation, True Strike(psychic)
+Cantrips (at will): Mind Sliver, Prestidigitation, True Strike(force)

 1st level (1 focus point): Longstrider, Shield, Sleep